Us and Them: Reflections on the Paris Terror-Siege

 When one of his hostages said that he was not responsible for the actions of his government, Coulibaly replied ‘ You’re the ones who elected your governments, and the governments never hid their intentions to be at war in Mali or elsewhere.’

 But the fact that Coulibaly made it suggests a wider political context and motivation that is almost always absent from terror-movie ‘us and them’ scripts.
-He and his comrades were able to convince themselves that their actions had a certain legitimacy, according to a very primitive moral logic of ‘you did this to us so we can do what we like to you’.
+He and his comrades were able to convince themselves that their actions had a certain legitimacy, according to the primitive moral logic that ‘you did this to us so we can do what we like to you’.

-It’s too reductionist to attribute their actions entirely to Western foreign policy or to western actions in the Middle East, but nor can they be separated from the wider continuum of violence that was wrought such havoc in the region over the last quarter of a century, in which Western states have been active protagonists.
+It’s too reductionist to attribute their actions entirely to Western foreign policy or to Western actions in the Middle East, but nor can they be separated from the wider continuum of violence that was wrought such havoc in the region over the last quarter of a century, in which Western states have been active protagonists.

-Though our leaders like to present the 9/11terror wars as a clash of moral opposites, between peaceloving democratic states and terrorists intent on violence and terror for their own sake, the experience of the last fourteen years makes it clear that militarism and terrorism reinforce, legitimize, and perpetuate each other.
+Though our leaders like to present the 9/11 terror wars as a clash between peaceloving democratic states and terrorists intent on violence and terror for their own sake, the experience of the last fourteen years makes it clear that militarism and terrorism reinforce, legitimize, and perpetuate each other.

-Hollande the socialist former schoolteacher has taken to war with a boyish enthusiasm that makes Sarkozy look like a pacifist.
-A hyper-militarist with an almost pathetic desire to hurl France into any war that almost exceeds that of our own ‘punch above our weight’ political class, coupled with a willingness to sell jets to any Gulf tyranny, he has been itching to bomb anything, anywhere, particularly in France’s former colonies, ever since he got elected.
+Hollande the socialist has taken to war with a boyish enthusiasm that makes Sarkozy look like a pacifist.
+A hyper-militarist with an almost pathetic desire to hurl France into any war, coupled with a willingness to sell jets to any Gulf tyranny, the former schoolteacher has often appeared willing to bomb anything, anywhere, particularly in France’s former colonies, ever since he got elected.

 Recognizing these connections does not mean that jihadism would simply vanish if the West ‘withdrew’ from the Middle East.
 But we shouldn’t imagine that our governments can carry out wars in which hundreds of thousands of people are killed and whole societies ripped to shreds and think that no one will want to kill us or take revenge.

-People often forget that al Qaeda was a marginalized and weak organization even when it carried out the 9/11 attacks, whose franchise trademark of heroic ‘resistance’ was not nearly as popular in global Muslim society as it thought it would be.
+People often forget that al Qaeda was a marginalized and weak organization even when it carried out the 9/11 attacks, whose heroic ‘resistance’ was not nearly as popular in global Muslim society as it thought it would be.
 The Bush and Blair wars changed that.
 The ‘us versus them’ rhetoric that they used back then ushered in a series of wars and occupations that provided AQ and its cohorts with a continued flow of new recruits.

-So it might be comforting to talk once again of civilizational war and use the Charlie Henbo murders to return to post 9/11 depictions of the 21st century as a cosmic strugle between good and evil.
+So it might be comforting to talk once again of civilizational war and use the Charlie Henbo murders to return to post 9/11 depictions of the 21st century as a cosmic struggle between good and evil.
 But that didn’t get us very far then and it won’t work now.

-And at least at the level of civil society, we cannot evade our share of that responsibility by talking about ‘us and them’, death cults’ and ‘psychopaths’, let alone by blaming ‘Muslims’ or Islam.
+And at least at the level of civil society, we should not evade our share of that responsibility by talking about ‘us and them’, death cults’ and ‘psychopaths’, let alone by blaming ‘Muslims’ or Islam.